FA78DWA/Reading-Data-Tutorial-R/ReadingData.md

 To read data from **mySQL** data base you will need to download [mySQL](https://dev.mysql.com/downloads/windows/), and the `RMySQL` package.
 But, if you are on **windows** you will need some more steps.
 [Here](http://www.ahschulz.de/2013/07/23/installing-rmysql-under-windows/) is how to do it step by step.

-After completing the configurations, start oading the library. `RMySQL` might need the `DBI` package, so yeah, download it.
+After completing the configurations, start loading the library. `RMySQL` might need the `DBI` package, so yeah, download it.

 ``` r
 library(DBI)
 library(RMySQL)
 ```

-Then we will use some mySQL data from UCSC.
+Then we will use some MySQL data from UCSC.
 You can find more details about it and how to connect on the server [Here](https://genome.ucsc.edu/goldenPath/help/mysql.html) .

 ``` r
 ## Connect on the server